 The initial appointment to an established research faculty position is made as the result of a search by a department or unit using a search procedure that is defined by the department or unit and is carried out in compliance with University and Idaho State Board of Education policies.

 a.
-The initial title of the appointment is determined by comparison with the following criteria:
+The initial title of the appointment is determined by the following criteria:

 b.
 Assistant Research Professor is the usual entry-level rank for individuals with little or no experience beyond the degree requirements.
 The candidate’s resume and letters of reference should document independent capability for conducting reliable research, the capacity to generate significant external funding to support research, a potential for substantive professional growth, and a collegial approach to the academic research environment.

 c.
 Associate Research Professor is a rank marking an individual who has been instrumental in establishing a research program characterized by significant external funding, primary author peer-reviewed publications, and (in some disciplines) the potential for generation of marketable intellectual property.
 Steady growth in research skill is easily documented by examining proposals and papers.
 Colleagues recognize the individual’s capacity for future leadership in the relevant discipline.